 Within a year, Nelly realized she and Gogo could not financially support all the orphans by themselves, so she started the Chebagogo Foundation to help.

 A larger home, located in Eldoret, Kenya, was found to nurture Chebagogo’s growing family.
-The house sits on several acres of land, with vegetable gardens, cows, sheep and a flock of chickens to help sustain Gogo and the Chebagogo children.
+The house sits on several acres of land, with vegetable gardens, cows, sheep and a flock of chickens to help sustain the Chebagogo children.

 Nelly and her Gogo’s hard work and huge hearts have not gone unnoticed: there are more than two hundred children orphaned by AIDS on the facility’s waiting list: awaiting a home, a family, and an education that will help transform their lives.

 Please help Nelly, her Gogo and our foundation work to build bright futures for these children and for other children in need.

 The AIDS pandemic has affected, and continues to affect, a large portion of the population in Sub-Saharan Africa in a number of adverse ways.
 Efforts in recent years have been developed to combat AIDS infections in adults in the region but have failed to address the children impacted by the virus, marginalizing them, often leaving their fundamental educational, social, and physical needs unmet.
 Many of these children become orphaned in some capacity due to an AIDS infection in their family unit, denying them traditional family support, and making it tremendously difficult for them enjoy a normal childhood among their peers.
 Coupled with the outright struggle of losing close family members to AIDS, is the immense social stigma attached to those connected with the virus, further compounding the struggle of these children to achieve the fulfilling lives they are rightfully entitled to.
 These kids are continually subjected to social scrutinizing characterized by an aspect of their lives they have no control over.